elizabeth-li-shuxuan/precision-paths/README.md

 - Summary and Graphical Figure of released PFM datasets as a function of target sample age [reference](https://link.springer.com/article/10.1007/s12021-021-09519-6/figures/1)
 - GitHub Repository with
 - Links to original articles
-- Access to open datasets
+- Links to open datasets
 - Summarize Preprocessing Steps and key parameters for each dataset (to facilitate cross-dataset comparisons)
 - Future Plan: Periodic updates as more data become available and gaps in the literature are filled